calvinrzachman/pay-to-contract/README.md

 The ability to have the public key commit to arbitrary data at "send-time" enables... and forms the underpinnings of [Taproot](https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2019-May/016914.html) Bitcoin Improvement Proposal

 Pay to Contrat/Taproot together with Schnorr signatures and a collaborative signature scheme like [MuSig](https://eprint.iacr.org/2018/068.pdf), allows any and all multi-signature and complex script based transactions to hit the blockchain with the same form as a normal Pay to Public Key Hash (P2PKH).

-This allows for smart contract structure in which spends with the approval of all contract participants, such as collaborative closes of channels on Lightning Network, appear no differently than any other transaction.
+Smart contract spends with the approval of all contract participants, such as the opening and collaborative closing of channels on Lightning Network, will appear no differently than any other transaction.

 Under [BIP-Taproot](https://github.com/sipa/bips/blob/bip-schnorr/bip-taproot.mediawiki) the data is itself a commitment in form of a merkle root whose leaves are comprised of Bitcoin scripts specifying the various spending conditions for the transaction output (see [M.A.S.T](https://bitcointechtalk.com/what-is-a-bitcoin-merklized-abstract-syntax-tree-mast-33fdf2da5e2f)).

-Taproot Pay to Contract outputs can be spent in 2 ways:
-- Key spend - provide a BIP-Schnorr signature for the tweaked public key
-- Script spend - reveal the root of a merklized abstract syntax tree (MAST), a proof that the spending condition connects to the merkle root, and finally the script inputs

 ## Usage
 Install using: